What is the Legal Requirement for Space in Office Designs?

 The “Workspace with a Purpose” Approach

-By offering a mix of private offices, meeting rooms, and common areas, we allow teams to expand their “functional” square footage far beyond the walls of their specific office.
-A member in a private office starting at $500/mo (pricing varies by location) has legal and physical access to a much larger ecosystem of space, including:
+We view space as a platform for Member Success.
+By offering a mix of private offices, meeting rooms, and common areas, we allow teams to expand their functional square footage.
+A member in a private office starting at $500/mo (pricing varies by location) has access to:

 - Professional conference rooms for private meetings.